 - In a dutch oven add the ¼ cup lard and heat it up.
 Once it's melted, add the 2 diced onions.
 Saute the onion until translucent.

-- Once the onion is translucent, add the 2 cloves of garlic and stir for another minute.
+- Once the onion is translucent, add the 2 minced garlic cloves and stir for another minute.
 Remove the dutch oven from the heat.
-Add the 2 tbsp sweet paprika and stir to coat the onions completely.
+Add the 2 tbsp paprika and stir to coat the onions completely.

-- Add the 6 pieces of bone-in chicken and stir to coat the chicken in the paprika.
+- Add the chicken and stir to coat the chicken in the paprika.
 Put the pot back on the heat.

 - Add the lid onto the pot for 5 minutes.
 Check the chicken.
 If it is releasing liquid (enough to come up the sides of the chicken), you do not need to add more water.
 If the pot still looks dry, add about 1 cup of water into the dutch oven, or enough to cover the chicken about halfway.